firepress-org/Ghost-Theme-Curated-Collection/README.md

 ## Submodules

-This is a note to myself as I always strungle to use submodules
+This is a note to myself as I always strungle to use submodules.

-**To add a new theme**:
+**To add a new theme as a submodule**:

 ```
 git submodule add $GIT_URL